Pin FAQs

 Can you help me with my art?

 No. We have no interest in making products of unlicensed artwork.
 We know there are plenty of places that will make them for you.
 We are not that place.
-If it's legit parody or some original artistic take that is off brand, we might be ok with it.
-We do not want to make your disney rip off pins.
-Intellectual property is something we value.
-Just because it may be part of pop culture does not mean that someone didn't put years into creating something original, so you profiting from their ideas is not ok in our eyes.
-We can't recognize everything but if we do, we won't make it.
+If it's legitimate parody or an original artistic take, we might be OK with it.
+Intellectual property is something we value deeply.
+Just because something is part of pop culture does not mean someone didn't put years into creating it, and profiting from their ideas is not OK in our eyes.
+We can't recognize everything, but if we do, we won't make it.

-No. Still not your property and legally, you can sell a single item of fan art you made but you are not allowed to merchandise it into 100 pins or prints or shirts.
-A single piece of fan art is considered a private commission.
-That by no means makes it legal to create a product from it to sell.
-I know you see everyone selling rip off pins, but we don't want to make them.
-We wouldn't make pins for someone else who stole your character or artwork, so we give everyone the same level of respect.
+No. It's still not your property.
+Legally you can sell a single piece of fan art you made, because that is considered a private commission, but merchandising it into 100 pins or prints or shirts is a different thing.
+We know you see everyone selling rip-off pins, but we don't want to make them.
+We wouldn't make pins for someone who stole your character or artwork, so we give every artist the same respect.

 What makes a pin die-cut?